-Departures: The last day of the program is Sunday, June 25.
+Departures: The final departure from Troyes will be Thursday, June 20 and the program will officially end at the hotel in Paris on Sunday, June 23 at 7:00am.
 Students will already be in Paris and may choose to return home on this day or make the necessary arrangements to remain in Paris or travel elsewhere.
+Transportation by metro/RER from Paris Center to the airports or train stations will be possible using the 5-day metro/RER pass on Sunday, June 23.

 Students who have travel plans outside of these dates will have to organize and pay for their own travel from Paris and are strongly recommended to check that the bus and train schedules are compatible with the rest of their trip.

 Beware: There are less buses and trains available on Sundays!